-A/B Split test campaigns are the best thing ever.
+A/B Split Campaigns are the best thing ever.
 The idea is simple: you want to check out the impact of one particular change in your subscribers, how they like it, how they respond to it.
 This answers the age old email marketing question: what if I did it in a different way?

-With Moosend's A/B split testing you'll be improving your campaigns, testing different versions of your designs and getting to know what your subscribers prefer, what they go for and what works perfect and gets the results you want.
+With Moosend's A/B split Campaign you'll be improving your campaigns, testing different versions of your designs and getting to know what your subscribers prefer, what they go for and what works perfect and gets the results you want.

 The process is super simple, just follow the steps below:

-A. Locating the A/B Split testing
+A. Locating the A/B Split Campaign

 1. Click on New Campaign button, located on the top of your Dashboard page.